Search for answers you are looking for.

+The answer to this is NO!
 The cuticle that is exposed and on the nail plate can be safely removed as it is non-living tissue, however to prevent infection of the finger, stop when you reach the frame of keratinised epidermis at the edge of the proximal nail fold.
 If you go further, and push deep under the proximal nail fold, you open the area up to infection.

 What is the role of the cuticle?